-The Town's Economic Development section provides high-quality support to the business community, fostering a prosperous and sustainable economy to enhance quality of life.
-Focused efforts include business retention and expansion; competitiveness in the global marketplace; industry engagement; execution of the Community Improvement Plan; agricultural community engagement and; tourism.
+The Town's Economic Development division provides high-quality support to the business community, fostering a prosperous and sustainable economy to enhance quality of life.
+Focused efforts include business retention and expansion; competitiveness in the global marketplace; industry engagement; implementation of the Community Improvement Plan and the Manufacturing Expansion Fund; and tourism.